 BOC: What is your greatest achievement as an AT?

 DK: I don’t feel like I have one shining moment that I would credit as my greatest achievement.
 I am proud that so many of the little moments have built upon each other to create a body of work where I have impacted the lives of so many patients and their families, young professionals and the profession of athletic training in my state.
 If I had to choose one of those smaller moments, it would be reaching my goal to be the president of the NSATA.

 BOC: What is the best part of your day?

 DK: The best part of my day is when I get that first cup of coffee.
 Mornings can be very different every day for me and that is the one constant that feeds into my need for order.
 I might be spending time at home eating breakfast with my daughter, driving through hectic traffic somewhere, working away at my desk, covering a Saturday morning scrimmage, or in the middle of a lake on a kayak.
 No matter where I am or what I’m doing, I can enjoy that first cup of coffee and it centers everything.

 BOC: What advice would you give a fellow AT who might be struggling balancing their career and parenting?

 DK: The best advice would be to shift their frame of thought to tap into their natural strengths as an AT.
 As ATs, we are fantastic problem solvers and are often asked to be flexible when things are not going according to plan.
 We are also really good at listening and communicating.
 If we can extrapolate those strengths into other areas of our lives, it’s a powerful combination.

-This article was originally featured in 2019 fall “Cert
+This article was originally featured in 2019 winter “Cert

 Update” as a part of a series.